jharris4/expect/README.md

 ### spyOnRewired

-If you happen to be using babel, and have the [babel-rewire-plugin](https://github.com/speedskater/babel-plugin-rewire) installed, you can use spyOnRewired yo spy on functions within a rewired module.
+If you happen to be using babel, and have the [babel-rewire-plugin](https://github.com/speedskater/babel-plugin-rewire) installed, you can use spyOnRewired to spy on top-level functions within a rewired module.

 > `expect.spyOnRewired(rewiredModule, method)`